 These findings suggest a population-wide adoption of a Mediterranean-like diet could be a simple, cost-effective way to reduce psychological stress and its impact on health, as well as delay nervous system aging.

 “Previous observational studies have suggested that lower perceived stress is associated with high fruit and vegetable consumption,” says Dr. Carol A. Shively, professor of pathology and comparative medicine at Wake Forest School of Medicine and principal investigator of the study.
 “Unfortunately, Americans consume a diet rich in animal protein and saturated fat, salt and sugar.”

 Eating like they do in the Mediterranean

-Here at Easy Health Options, we’ve long touted the health benefits of the Mediterranean diet.
-Earlier articles have described how the eating plan is best for losing weight and keeping it off, and how it can improve aging, prostate health, gut health and sexual function.
+The health benefits of the Mediterranean diet have long been touted.
+Among the many positive features of the Med diet, the eating plan is best for losing weight and keeping it off, improving healthy aging, prostate health, gut health and sexual function.